Ian Scott to remain CRTC Chair as government looks for replacement

 The source who shared the information with the publication states the government is looking for the right person for the job, and it would be “irresponsible” to leave the commissioner without a chairperson, pending ongoing proceedings and issues.

-MobileSyrup has not been able to independently confirm the news but has reached out to the CRTC.
-The article will be updated when more information is available.
+A source familiar with the matter told MobileSyrup that Canadian Heritage Minister Pablo Rodriguez wants to see the CRTC modernized and be able to recognize Bills C-11 and C-18.

 The news comes on what was set to be Scott’s last day on the job.
-Scott was first brought on for the job in 2017.
+Scott was brought on as Chair in 2017.

 Source: National Post